congdm/Patchouli-Compiler/README.md

 Written in Component Pascal, compiled by Gardens Point Component Pascal, and the generated output of this compiler is FASM-syntax assembly code.

-Binary is also supply with source, it take input source from in.txt and emit the output assembly code in <module_name>.asm  At current stage, there is nothing much to compile
+Binary is also supply with source, it take input source from in.txt and emit the output assembly code in <module_name>.asm.
+At current stage, there is nothing much to compile